 At 19, he enrolled with the Swedish military and stayed for 18 months.
 In 1996 he attended Leeds Metropolitan University in England to study English, then the following year moved to New York to take a theater course at Marymount Manhattan College.
 Back in Sweden in 1999, he began working on the TV series Vita longer, playing Marcus Englund.

-Skarsgård can most recently be seen in the comedy sequel Zoolander 2 (2016), the comedy War on Everyone (2016), and the adventure reboot The Legend of Tarzan (2016).
+He's also been seen in the comedy sequel Zoolander 2 (2016), the comedy War on Everyone (2016), and starred as the title role in the adventure reboot The Legend of Tarzan (2016).

 On the small screen, Alexander won a Golden Globe in 2018 for his role as an abusive husband on the critically acclaimed HBO TV series Big Little Lies.